The School Day

 The school day starts at 9.30am to allow for students living in care homes to welcome their care staff for the day and then set out to school.
 The day finishes at 3.15pm but students are welcome to stay on and receive support with homework if they would like to do so.

 The day consists of six, forty-five minute lessons arranged in pairs with a 15 min morning break and 30 min lunch break.
-The school day also includes a morning tutorial to set students up for their day and a “Well-read” literacy session immediately after lunch to allow students to settle back into afternoon lessons.
+The school day also includes a morning tutorial to set students up for their day and a “Well-read” literacy session immediately after lunch to allow students to settle back into afternoon lessons, whilst re-enforcing the importance of language.

 For some students accessing a full day at school is very challenging and in these cases it may be more appropriate to introduce flexibility about where they learn and about building up to a full time programme.